lnproxy/lnproxy-relay/README.md

 ## What

 lnproxy takes a bolt 11 invoice and generates a “wrapped” invoice that can be settled *if and only if* the original invoice is settled.
-The “wrapped” invoice has the same payment hash, expiry, and description, as the invoice it wraps but adds a small routing fee to the amount.
+The “wrapped” invoice has the same payment hash, expiry, and description, as the invoice it wraps but adds a small routing budget to the amount.
 The “wrapped” invoice can be used anywhere the original invoice would be used to trustlessly obfuscate the destination of a payment.

 ## Why